Ofir Ben Shitrit

 Ofir Ben Shitrit (אופיר בן שטרית; born 20 December 1995) is an Israeli Orthodox Jewish singer.
 She came to prominence in 2013 as a contestant on the reality singing competition The Voice Israel.
 She received additional media attention due to her religious background, which led to controversy and opposition in her Orthodox Jewish religious community.
 She launched her professional singing career in 2013, performing Hebrew, English, Arabic and Spanish songs and covers.

 Early life and education

 Ben Shitrit was born to a religious Orthodox Jewish family in 1995.
-Her parents, Avram and Odelia Ben Shitrit, are of Sephardic Jewish (Moroccan-Jewish) descent.
+Her parents, Avram and Odelia Ben Shitrit, are of Moroccan Jewish descent.
 She has three siblings.
 The family resides in the religious moshav of Nir Galim, Israel.

 Ben Shitrit enjoyed singing from a young age.
 She began writing her own songs at age 11, and won her school's annual singing contest for six years in a row.